adelenelai/adelenelai.github.io/index.md

-A blog about environment, software, geospatial data, chemicals, and sustainability.
+A blog about environment, software, AI, geospatial data, chemicals, and sustainability.